Arbitrium-Studios/Open-Fantasy/README.md

 # What is Toontown Fantasy?

 ## Toontown Fantasy is a non-profit re-envisioning of Disney's Toontown Online!
 The game is built from the ground up using the latest technologies to make your experience more enjoyable and immersive!
+Come make your own Fantasy or play my idea of Toontown Fantasy for FREE today!

 ### Management Team:
 + THE PLAYER ZER0 aka Gracie T. Lovelight | Director/Owner
 + Pizza Taco Burger | Co-Owner

-### Community Team:

-+ THE PLAYER ZER0 aka Gracie T. Lovelight | Community Manager
-+ Redspade | Discord Moderator

 ### Technical Team:
 + The Professor | Developer